All posts

 Considerations:

-• Requires a separate license (check easydcim.com for current pricing)
+• Typically requires a separate license — check easydcim.com for current pricing

-• Integration with billing requires the WHMCS module and additional configuration
+• Integration with billing relies on a connector module and its own configuration

 NetBox

 NetBox is an open-source DCIM and IPAM tool originally developed by DigitalOcean.
-It has become the industry standard for network engineers.
+Per the NetBox documentation, it has become widely used among network engineering teams.

 • Free and open source